fwd/docs/README.md

 ## ❯ Private Hosting

 > If you want to keep Docs private.
 That's fine.
 Make sure Repo is private.
-Bring your own server to host ```/index.html``` and the rest of the files.
+Bring your own server to host ```/index.html``` and the rest of the files in this repo.

 ## ✅ Done

 You now have free, reliable hosting for your docs.
+Nice.

 Visit: https://NAME.github.io/REPO